 The first film’s narrative is not a cog in a grander storytelling machine.
 The tale is simplicity itself.
 A faceless, fundamentally unknowable lunatic goes crazy on the titular night in 1963, in the fictitious every-suburb of Haddonfield, Illinois, killing his teen sister.
 After being locked away for 15 years, he escapes the confines of Smith’s Grove Hospital, steals a nurse’s station wagon, and wreaks havoc on a small group of babysitters in his old neighborhood, as his obsessed psychiatrist strives to hunt him down.
 Michael Myers lacks the eerie, wise-cracking charisma of Freddy Krueger, Norman Bates or Hannibal Lecter — the kind of uniquely villainous personality that one would presume to be essential for sustaining a long-running horror series.

 The original Halloween stands as such a towering cinematic achievement that it inspired a wave of imitators.
 Its own sequels were no exception.
 They can’t help but exist in their predecessor’s long shadow.
 Because of this, Halloween as a series takes fewer risks than the Friday The 13th or A Nightmare On Elm Street adventures (each of those movies spawned several sequels and a TV series).
-The first movie’s legend looms larger than those other two ’80s slasher staples, and thus the others held it in far too much reverence to play around much.
+The first movie’s legend looms larger than those other two ’80s slasher staples, and thus the others held it in far too much esteem to play around with the formula much.
 Each Halloween successor (with a few notable exceptions) does its darnedest to adhere to the basic tenets established in the original film: Michael Myers is a mute, masked killing machine, with a mysteriously supernatural ability to evade capture or permanent death, who stalks his prey at a snail’s pace; and either Laurie Strode, Dr. Sam Loomis or Busta Rhymes is the only human who can effectively stop him.